2025 Spring Meeting

 Chair: Bradley C. S. Watson, President, The Philadelphia Society

-Charles Kesler, Claremont Review of Books
+Charles Kesler, Claremont Institute

 Bradford P. Wilson, Center for Constitutional Studies, Utah Valley University